inmyth/algo-1-3-controller/README.md

 ### Behavior
 - check isDefined and 0 in params that have it
 - check gap between market open / close signal between dw and ul
+- bot should stop when order executed signal (from ul) arrives. this means the market has changed status. bot stops when it gets any ul executed signal.
+- dw and ul can open or close at different time.

 ## Creating new Gradle project
 1. Horizon > create new strategy > Generate IDEA files